OSU-MC/Open-Response/README.md

 ### Client
 For more info about developing for the frontend client, visit [client/README.md](https://github.com/OSU-MC/MyClassroom/tree/main/client)

-### Server
+### Core
-For more info about developing for the backend server and database, visit [server/README.md](https://github.com/OSU-MC/MyClassroom/tree/main/server)
+For more info about developing for the backend core and database, visit [core/README.md](https://github.com/OSU-MC/MyClassroom/tree/main/core)

 ## Licensing
 GNU General Public License v3.0